pekim/react-cursor-mixin/README.md

 As a `Cursor` holds a reference to a path in a nested immutable data structure, the check for change is very efficient.

-### Use other props for static data
+### Use other props for non-cursor data
-All props whose value is _not_ a `Cursor` will be ignored by the mixin.
+All props whose value are checked for deep equality.
-So they should only be used for data that will never change.
+This is not a performant as checking cursors.

 ### Use `state` for local state when needed.
 A component's state is checked for change by the mixin.